rosa-abf/abf-doc/content/file_store/api/index.md

 ---
-title: RosaLab File Store API
+title: File Store API Documentation
 ---

-# RosaLab File Store API
+# File Store API Documentation

 This describes the resources that make up the official Rosa File Store API.
 If you have any problems or requests please contact support.